Baby powders are a type of cosmetic or hygienic powder made from:

 Baby powder and ovarian cancer

 The risks of ovarian cancer caused by baby powder use are less clear.
-Scientists first began investigating a possible link between talc use and cancer when they found talc particles in women’s ovarian tumors.
+Scientists first began investigating a possible link between talc use and cancer when they

-In 1982, the public paid more attention to the possible connection between talc powder and cancer when scientists suggested they had found some evidence linking genital talc use and ovarian cancer.
+In 1982, the public paid more attention to the possible connection between talc powder and cancer when scientists suggested they had found

 The lead author of that study, Daniel Cramer, told Johnson & Johnson to put a warning label on its products.
 He also served as an expert witness in trials where women have sued the health and beauty company.
 Many studies since have looked at the relationship between use of the powder and ovarian cancer.